in

 • Large plants such as blueberries: Create a frame around the plants or place posts at the corner of the planting bed; drape netting with ¾ inch mesh over the frame.
 Secure the bottom of the netting.

-• Small plants such as strawberries: Cover small plants with wire cages or stretch ¾-inch mesh netting over the plants.
+• For small plants such as strawberries: Cover small plants with wire cages or stretch ¾-inch mesh netting over the plants.

 • Grapes and tree fruits: Tie paper bags over-ripening fruit; cut the bottom corners of the bags to allow for air circulation.
 This method is not advised in very hot weather; the temperature inside the bag may cook the fruit.